Rose's Bookshelf Number One

 Each Saturday, I post a recommendation for the week.
 I include a summary and a link to either one of my blogs or another article about the book.
 This isn’t a class and you don’t have to stick to the schedule or go in order, but these suggestions might lead you to some unforgettable reads that you will treasure and pass on to others.

 1. The Bluest Eye

 I started my list with my favorite author, Toni Morrison, because she inspires me more than any other writer.
-I have a bookshelf dedicated to her works alone, books that I have collected over the years since I first discovered her.
+I have a bookshelf dedicated to her works alone, books that I have collected over the years since I first discovered her, some from graduate classes, and some from personal choice.
 Morrison’s stories are filled with well-intentioned heroes and tender-hearted heroines who face life’s toughest challenges with courage and compassion.
 I feel empowered by her famous quote, “If there’s a book that you want to read and it hasn’t been written yet, then you must write it.”
 So I’m working on that, but in the meantime, since her death last August, I’ve been revisiting her work with my book club, Houston Reads Toni Morrison.